iteam1/reviewbot/README.md

 # reviewbot

-*A code review agent that can review MRs*
+*A code review agent that can review PRs*

 ```
 ┌────────────────┐                ┌──────────────────────────────┐           ┌──────────────┐